tothenew/pennypincher/README.md

 ### Known Issues
 1. In rare circumstances, there might be an issue in pricing when the Europiean regions are included.

-### Features in Development
-1. The data output is not supported in JSON format.
-This will allow for the additional output formats like xlsx and csv.
-2. Aggregation of the recommendation criteria configuration to enable user inputs.